siran/research/Explaining Dark Matter with the Point–Not–Point Framework/Explaining Dark Matter with the Point–Not–Point Framework.md

 This derivation uses only:

-1. The PNP scalar formulation of electromagnetism.
+1. The PNP scalar formulation of electromagnetism as in [1].
 2. The observed baryonic bulge profile.
 3. Maxwell stress and momentum conservation.
 4. The $O(\epsilon^2)$ dispersion correction from the PNP→Schrödinger link.